brigadecore/brigade-cloudevents-gateway/README.md

   as its default -- `ClusterIP`.
 If you do not plan to enable ingress, you probably will want to change this value to `LoadBalancer`.

-* `tokens`: This field should map CloudEvent sources to tokens (shared secrets) that can be used by clients to send cloud events for each source.
+* `tokens`: This field should define tokens that can be used by clients to send events (webhooks) to this gateway.
+Note that keys are completely ignored by the gateway and only the values (tokens) matter.
+The keys only serve as recognizable token identifiers for human operators.

-  Note that a Brigade event's source/type fields and a CloudEvent's source/type fields are similar in that they are both metadata that enable event routing, but will be different in value.
-The CloudEvent Gateway emits _Brigade_ events into Brigade's event bus with the source `brigade.sh/cloudevents` and type `cloudevent`.
-The CloudEvent's _original_ source and type become _qualifiers_ on the Brigade event.

-  For the example in sections 4 and 5 below, edit the token so that source `example/uri` authenticates using the token (shared secret) `MySharedSecret`.

 Save your changes to `~/brigade-cloudevents-gateway-values.yaml` and use the following command to install the gateway using the above customizations: